 Great tip Marie!

 I have not started writing in the BSJ yet as it’s a lump to carry around, but, there is a PDF version you can download.
-As I am digital focused, I will look at how to best use this as a more portable alternative to the paper brick.
-That’s a goal before I set BSJ goals!
+As I am digital-focused, I will look at how to best use this as a more portable alternative to the paper brick (update: I am using my old version of Day One Classic to do the daily logs, plus Things integrates with my calendar).
 A few Best Self Alliance members commented that the PDF is a good sandpit to play with before you actually put pen to paper.

 But, as a Rebel, I don’t *have* to put everything in the BSJ.
-I intend to use it for goals – the high-level stuff – and let the details take care of themselves (via my to-do list).
+I can use it just for goals – the high-level stuff – and let the details take care of themselves (via my to-do list).
 Which also means I don’t need to carry the whole thing around.
 I can use the PDF to plan the outlines and refer back to it regularly.

 The BSJ is a great tool and I would recommend taking a look at it.
 There is always a way to adopt best practices and go forth and prosper.
 By coupling the BSJ with a splash of GTD and some free apps, my personality is intact and I can now aim for those goals!